Why Playing Fantasy Sports Is Legal (For The Most Part) Part II

-Previously, I wrote a blog, Why Playing Fantasy Sports is Legal (For the Most Part), about the legality of gambling in Fantasy Sports Leagues.
-Given the considerable growth of this industry over the past few years and the number of new entrants and innovators looking to share a piece of the revenue pie, like FantasyPlayerProtect, which allows Fantasy Sports participants to purchase insurance coverage for player injuries (seriously it exists), we thought it would be helpful to dig a little deeper into the federal laws affecting the Fantasy Sports gambling industry over the course of two more posts.
+Previously, I wrote Why Playing Fantasy Sports is Legal (For the Most Part), about the legality of gambling in Fantasy Sports Leagues.
+Given the considerable growth of this industry over the past few years and the number of new entrants and innovators looking to share a piece of the revenue pie, like FantasyPlayerProtect, which allows Fantasy Sports participants to purchase insurance coverage for player injuries (seriously it exists), we thought it would be helpful to dig a little deeper into the federal laws affecting the Fantasy Sports gambling industry.

 In this post we’ll discuss the relationship between state and federal gambling laws, as well as two characteristics of legal Fantasy Sports gambling under the Unlawful Internet Gambling Enforcement Act (the “UIGEA”).
 In the next post we will tackle the last two characteristics of legal Fantasy Sports gambling under the UIGEA and wrap up everything discussed over these three posts.

 The Relationship Between Federal and State Gambling Laws